kedehub/knowledge_discovery_game/README.md

 ## License

-Copyright © 2016-2018 Dimitar Bakardzhiev
+Copyright © 2022 Dimitar Bakardzhiev
-Kanban Policy Game by Dimitar Bakardzhiev is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+Knowledge Discovery Game by Dimitar Bakardzhiev is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0.
 Based on Featureban (http://agendashift.com/featureban ) by Mike Burrows of Positive Incline Ltd

 ## Customization